aspose-imaging/Aspose.Imaging-for-.NET/README.md

 ## Platform Independence

 Aspose.Imaging for .NET can be used to develop applications on Windows Desktop (x86, x64), Windows Server (x86, x64), Windows Azure, as well as Linux x64.
-The supported platforms include .NET Framework version 2.0 or higher, and .NET Compact Framework 3.5.
+The supported platforms include .NET Framework version 2.0 or higher.

 ## Getting Started with Aspose.Imaging for .NET